Theoretical Properties of Entropy in a Strong Coupling Region: Introduction

 \section{Introduction}

-Quantum gravity theory is expected to combining general relativity and quantum principle.
-Now we already know quantum gravity needs holographic principle.
-Holographic principle shows that degrees of freedom in a system are encoded in boundary of the system.
-In statistical systems, the degrees of freedom is proportional to volume of a system.
-Thus, it is non-trivial to find holographic principle in a system.
-In other words, holographic principle should restrict our constructions of quantum gravity.
-One candidate of weakly coupled quantum gravity theory is string theory.
-String theory gives a conjecture of a realization of holographic principle from anti-de Sitter/Conformal field theory ($AdS/CFT$) correspondence.
-The $AdS/CFT$ correspondence conjectures that the equivalence between weakly coupled bulk theory and strongly coupled conformal field theory.
-Therefore, the $AdS/CFT$ correspondence also gives implications to strongly coupled quantum field theory.
+Quantum gravity theory is expected to combine the general relativity and the quantum mechanics and obey holographic principle.
+The holographic principle states that degrees of freedom in a system are encoded in the boundary of the system.
+The physical degrees of freedom of the thermodynamical system is proportional to the volume of the system.
+The holographic principle should restrict our construction of quantum gravity.
+A candidate of a perturbative quantum gravity theory is string theory.
+The string theory gives a conjecture of the holographic principle from anti-de Sitter/Conformal field theory (AdS/CFT) correspondence.
+The AdS$_d$/CFT$_{d-1}$ correspondence conjectures that equivalence of the Hilbert spaces between a $d$ dimensional weakly coupled bulk theory with the AdS background and a $d-1$ dimensional strongly coupled conformal field theory.